Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

+Given the cognitive toll of flagging, particularly for users with marginalized identities who are disproportionately exposed to harm, prioritization strategies emerged as a key concern in our study.
+As noted in Section \ref{RQ2:compensation}, much participant frustration stemmed from perceived delays and inadequate responses to flagged material.
+With platforms tasked with reviewing vast volumes of reports, improving flag review prioritization order could result in more just distributions of benefits and burdens across flag submitters.

-\textbf{Should Users be Considered Equally?} When presented with the idea of a ``super-flagger status,'' i.e., individuals given higher priority when they flag content, most participants said that all users should \textit{not} be considered equally, though not all agreed on the details of that prioritization.
-P10, P15, P16, and P18 argued that platforms should prioritize reviewing the posts flagged by influential figures such as celebrities and political leaders because their popularity suggests that many users would trust their flagging actions.
-Per P15: \begin{quote} \textit{``If they flag something right now, it should be taken serious much quicker.
+To examine this, we prompted participants with the question: \textit{should users be considered equally when flagging?} When presented with the idea of a ``super-flagger status,'' i.e., individuals given higher priority for review when they flag content, most participants said that all users should \textit{not} be considered equally, though not all agreed on the details of that prioritization.
+Several participants argued that platforms should prioritize reviewing the posts flagged by influential figures such as celebrities and political leaders because their popularity suggests that many users would trust their flagging actions.
+P15 said: \begin{quote} \textit{``If they flag something right now, it should be taken serious much quicker.
 [The likelihood] is very high because of that large audience they reach.
 Basically, they have a large audience, so they should be given priority.''} \end{quote}

-P4, P5, P12, and P19 asserted that users should be prioritized based on their reporting history.
-For instance, if users abused flagging privileges, the content they flag in the future should be lower in priority for the platform to review.
-P19 also argued for prioritizing users' flags based on the amount on time they spend on the platform.
+Other participants asserted that users should be prioritized based on their reporting history (P4, P5, P12, and P19).
+For instance, if users abuse flagging privileges, the content they flag in the future should be lower in priority for the platform to review.
+P19 also argued for prioritizing users' flags based on the amount of time they spend on the platform.

-In contrast, seven participants believed that all users should be considered equally.
-They offered three reasons: all users should be fundamentally equal in status; having more followers does not qualify one to have more privileges when flagging; and prioritizing by user as a strategy is not effective.
+In contrast, some participants argued that all flag contributors should be considered equally.
+They offered three beliefs to support this argument: the ideal of equal rights for all suggests that all social media flaggers also be treated fundamentally equally; having more followers should not qualify one to have more privileges when flagging; and prioritizing by user as a strategy is not effective.
 P20 considered the situation from a business perspective: \textit{``I feel like we are all promoting Instagram by using it.
 So we are all consumers, and we are all adding revenue to the company.
 So they should consider us equally.''}